What is Behavioral Data? How to Use It for Maximum Conversion

 1. Discover user intent

-The first thing you need to do is find out why users interact with you digitally.
+The first step is to understand why users interact with you digitally.
 What is their purpose or goal for arriving at your website or opening up that smartphone app?

 In general, users can be broken down into one of several categories:

-• Just browsing: They don’t have a real intent to buy but want to have a look around.
+• Just browsing: They don’t have any intent to buy but want to look around.
 They may be in the very early stages of researching and comparing products and brands.
 Browsers are the most difficult to convert.

 • Returning visitors: Somewhat interested users.
 They’ve checked out your store before and are familiar with your products.
-These users are on the fence about what to do next.
-Return users need something to nudge them toward that Buy Now button.
+These users are undecided about next steps.
+Returning users need a nudge to click the Buy Now button.

-• Determined buyers: Users who are visiting your store intending to buy.
+• Determined buyers: Users visiting your store with the intent to buy.
 They may be existing customers or new converter buyers.
 You want to provide these users with a streamlined journey to accomplish their goals without any issues.

 Of course, these three user types are generalizations.
 After further data analysis, you might be able to break users down into more specific categories.

-For example, you could target users wanting to buy for the right price or those checking for new stock.
+For example, you could target users wanting to buy at the right price or those checking for new stock.

-Website analytics and visitor tracking tools help you separate new visitors from the old.
-Other metrics, such as page views, highlight users who have some intent to buy.
+Website analytics and visitor tracking tools help you distinguish new visitors from returning visitors.
+Other metrics, such as page views, indicate users with purchase intent.
+Shopping cart data and account creation indicate more determined users.

 2. Track the right data